Distracted Driving Lawyer Defending Distracted Driving Cases

-James Dimeas is a nationally-recognized, award-winning, Distracted Driving lawyer with over 26 years of experience handling Distracted Driving cases throughout all of the courthouses in Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
+James Dimeas is a nationally-recognized, award-winning, Distracted Driving lawyer with over-27 years of experience handling Distracted Driving cases throughout all of the courthouses in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018, 2019, and 2020."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the 'Top 10 Attorney Award for the State of Illinois."
 AVVO rates James Dimeas as "10", "Superb", the highest rating possible for any Distracted Driving attorney in the United States.

 If you are being charged with Distracted Driving, you can always contact James Dimeas for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.